lopezdsr/sql-query/sqlref/sql_reference.template.md

 * `ORDER BY`: Define an overall ordering of the result set based on the criteria defined by the list of `sortItem` clauses.
 The default order direction is ascending if not explicitly specified by a `sortItem` clause.
 Note that the *order by* clause cannot be used in conjunction with *cluster by*, *distribute by* or *sort by* clause.
+When you use partitioned output, the `ORDER BY` clause gets ignored.
+Use the `sortClause` instead.
 * `DISTRIBUTE BY`: Distribute result set rows into new partitions based on the criteria defined by the list of `expression` clauses.
 Result set rows having the same expression values will be moved to the same partition.
 Note that the *distribute by* clause cannot be used in conjunction with *order by* or *cluster by* clause.